codecommandos25/seo_project/readme.md

 ## License

-This project is licensed under the [insert license here] License.
+These projects are licensed under the [insert license here] License.
 See the LICENSE file for more details.

 ## Contact